kwant-project/kwant/INSTALL.rst

 different path may be provided using the ``--configfile=PATH`` option.

-This configuration file consists of sections, one for each extension modules that is contained in Kwant, led by a ``[section name]`` header and followed by ``key = value`` lines.
+This configuration file consists of sections, one for each extension module that is contained in Kwant, led by a ``[section name]`` header and followed by ``key = value`` lines.

 The sections bear the names of the extension modules, for example